 Osceola District Schools shall provide appropriate instruction to assist students in the achievement of these standards.
-The Sunshine State Standards/ Next Generation Sunshine State Standards have been incorporated within the Osceola County Curriculum Frameworks and are on file in the Administrative Center and are in use at each school.
-Adopted 09-17-96, Amended 06-15-99
+Florida's state standards have been incorporated within the Osceola County Curriculum Frameworks and are on file in the Administrative Center and are in use at each school.